chinasatokolo/BlackinComputing/README.md

 ### Academic/Professional Organizations

+* [Academic and Research Leadership (ARL) Network](https://arlnetwork.org/): The goal of the Academic and Research Leadership (ARL) Network is to provide a resource to minority engineers underrepresented in academia, industry, and government laboratories whose careers involve a strong focus on research.

 * [blackcomputeHER.org](https://blackcomputeher.org/): blackcomputeHER.org is dedicated to supporting computing+tech education and workforce development for black women and girls.